jongwooksi/jongwooksi/README.md

 </br>
 :book: Publication

 - **J. Si** and S. Kim, "Performance Analysis of Traffic Sign Detection in the Testbed Environment: A Preliminary Study", Proc.
-Of Korea Society of Computer and Information Conferenece, Vol.30, No.1, Jan.
-2023.(Under Review)
+Of Korea Society of Computer and Information Conferenece, Vol.31, No.1, pp.7-8, Jan.
+2023.

 - S. Lee, **J. Si**, S. Hong, S. Kim, and H. Lee, "Fan Unit Motor Condition Monitoring with IMU and PZT Acceleration Sensors", Proc.
 Of Korean Institute of Information Technology Conference, pp.85-85, Dec.
 2022.